connecting

 The temple of Wat Sisaket lies within a cloister compound which is lined with over 2000 Buddha images.

-That Luang Stupa is the national symbol of Laos today:
+Pha That Luang Stupa ( the Great Stupa ) is a national symbol of Laos today

 Patuxay Monument-dedicated to the struggle of independence from France was built between 1957-1968 with funds and concrete left by the US, originally intended for a new airport.